Automattic/custom-metadata/README.md

 ## How do I use this plugin?

-There are usage instructions in the readme.txt file
+There are usage instructions below

 # Changelog

 ## 0.6

-* note: the plugin now requires WordPress 3.3+ (chiefly for the wysiwyg + datepicker fields)
+* note: the plugin now requires WordPress 3.3+ (chiefly for the wysiwyg & datepicker fields)
 * update/clean-up the examples file
 * properly enqueue admin css for WP 3.3+
 * added a filter for the CUSTOM_METADATA_MANAGER_URL constant